By Tego Insurance on Monday, April 29th, 2019 in General.

 By Tego Insurance on Monday, April 15th, 2019 in General.

 Three percent of doctors account for 50% of Australian patient complaints, according to a study published by BMJ Safety and Quality.
-The finding is based on an analysis of a national sample of all 18,907 formal patient complaints filed with health service ombudsman (‘Commissions’) against 11,148 individual doctors in Australia over 11 years. … Read more
+The finding is based on an analysis of a national sample of all 18,907 formal patient complaints filed with health service ombudsman (‘Commissions’) against 11,148 individual doctors in Australia over 11 years.
+The researchers … Read more

 By Tego Insurance on Monday, April 15th, 2019 in General, News.